EliranAm/SmartHome/README.md

 Make the makefile in SmartHome/Smarthome folder to build the application.

 ### Environment:
-The application compiled and tested on Ubuntu 14.0.4 32-bit, g++ 4.8.4.
+The application compiled and tested on Ubuntu 14.0.4 32-bit, gcc 4.8.4.